Challenges and goals

 For our 30,000 km network, trackside maintenance demands an industrial-scale approach.

 But because we care about the environment, we’re changing our maintenance practices.
-For example, we now use adaptive management techniques to prevent trees from growing in areas close to SNCF infrastructures—and in the process, we’re gradually recreating grassland spaces favourable to a wide range of species.
+For example, we now use adaptive management techniques to prevent trees from growing close to SNCF track.
+In the process, we’re gradually recreating grassland spaces favourable to a wide range of species.

 We supplement our broader policies with more targeted efforts, including back-to-work projects that adopt biodiversity-friendly practices.
 Though they aren’t scalable for the entire network, these solutions play a useful supporting role.